Burning Sands (2017 film): Plot

-Five young men pledge Lambda Lambda Phi Fraternity at a historically Black institution, Frederick Douglass University.
+Six young men pledge Lambda Lambda Phi Fraternity at a historically Black institution, Frederick Douglass University.
+On the first day of Hell Week, one pledge drops out of the pledging process while trying to protect another pledge.
 Zurich leads the pledge class as they endure hazing on campus and at the fraternity house.
 Zurich balances his time in class with English professor Hughes and his new fraternity life of parties, sorority girls, and dating.
 The pledge class learns the fraternity's brotherhood mottos and bonds together through the mental and physical hazing.
+They endure physical abuse through paddling, being pelted with tennis balls while blindfolded in a swimming pool and also forced to buy the current Lambda brothers food and beer for their parties.

 Dean Richardson, a Lambda Lambda Phi alumnus, holds himself out as an example of the fraternity system and extols its virtues.
 He makes himself available to be told of pledge abuse but does not take action to break the fraternity code of silence and secrecy.
-One night, the hazing goes too far and a big brother advises the pledge class to drop off a seriously injured pledge, Frank, at the emergency room but to avoid the cameras.
+On the final night of Hell Week named "Hell Night", the hazing goes too far and a big brother advises the pledge class to drop off a seriously injured pledge, Frank, at the emergency room but to avoid the cameras.
 Despite this advice, the pledges wait together at the hospital for news of Frank's fate.
 A doctor later tells them that Frank died of a ruptured aorta.
 Zurich takes out his cell phone and calls his dad, realizing why his father never joined the fraternity, and the movie ends.